moov-io/watchman/docs/runbook.md

 `DPL_DOWNLOAD_TEMPLATE=https://www.bis.doc.gov/dpl/%s`

+### Use local directory for initial data

+You can specify the `INITIAL_DATA_DIRECTORY=test/testdata/` environmental variable for OFAC to initially load data from a local filesystem.
+The data will be refreshed normally, but not downloaded on startup.

 ### Change SQLite storage location

 To change where the SQLite database is stored on disk set `SQLITE_DB_PATH` as an environmental variable.